 To begin with, students discuss with the LAMDA teacher the different pathways and between them they decide on the best pathway for the student to follow.
-Students can change pathways: they could, for example, complete their Grade 4 in Acting and then decide to do their Grade 5 in Speaking Verse & Prose, or Speaking in Public - it depends on the individual student's strengths and abilities.
+Students can change pathways: they could, for example, complete their Grade 4 in Acting and then decide to do their Grade 5 in Speaking Verse & Prose, or Speaking in Public - it depends on the individual student's strengths and abilities, and on the advice of their LAMDA teacher.